pagalvin/tsbook/chapter06_MiscTypes.md

 }
 ```

-It even puts in some helpful comments describing the the meaning of "403" or "200".
+It even puts in some helpful comments describing the the meaning of "403" or "200" if you find yourself digging into the generated JS.

 ### Even More Depth to Enumerations